safe-global/safe-docs/safe-core-sdk/auth-kit/reference/SafeAuthPack.md

 **Parameters**

 - `event` - The event you want to unsubscribe to.
-- `handler` - When the event is triggered, the function will be called.
+- `handler` - The function will be called when the event is triggered.

 ## Usage